Evolution of fish: ^{†"}Placoderms"

-Placoderms, class Placodermi ('plate-skinned'), are extinct armoured prehistoric fish, which appeared about 430 Ma in the Early to Middle Silurian.
-They were mostly wiped out during the Late Devonian extinction event, 378 Ma, though some survived and made a slight recovery in diversity during the Famennian epoch before dying out entirely at the close of the Devonian, 360 mya; they are ultimately ancestral to modern gnathostome vertebrates.
-Their head and thorax were covered with massive and often ornamented armoured plates.
+Placoderms ('plate-skinned'), are an extinct, potentially paraphyletic group of jawed vertebrates, which appeared about 430 Ma in the Early to Middle Silurian.
+Their diversity sharply declined during the Late Devonian extinction event, 378 Ma, though some survived and made a slight recovery in diversity during the Famennian epoch before dying out entirely at the close of the Devonian, 360 Ma.
+If they are paraphyletic, they are ancestral to modern (crown) gnathostome vertebrates.
+Their head and thorax were mostly composed of a protective dermal bone-based skeleton.
 The rest of the body was scaled or naked, depending on the species.
-The armour shield was articulated, with the head armour hinged to the thoracic armour.
-This allowed placoderms to lift their heads, unlike ostracoderms.
-Placoderms were the first jawed fish; their jaws likely evolved from the first of their gill arches.
+The dermal pectoral girdle articulated with the dermal cranium via a cranio-thoracic joint.
+This allowed placoderms to elevate their heads, unlike more basal jawless fish groups.
+Placoderms were the most basal jawed fish; their jaws likely evolved from the first of their gill arches.
 The chart on the right shows the rise and demise of the separate placoderm lineages: Acanthothoraci, Rhenanida, Antiarchi, Petalichthyidae, Ptyctodontida and Arthrodira.

 ^{†}Spiny sharks

-^{†}Spiny sharks (extinct) were the earliest known jawed fish.
-They resembled sharks and were ancestral to them.
+^{†}Spiny sharks (extinct) resembled sharks and were ancestral to them.

-Spiny sharks, class Acanthodii, are extinct fish that share features with both bony and cartilaginous fish, though ultimately more closely related to and ancestral to the latter.
+Spiny 'sharks', known as acanthodians, are extinct fish that share features with both bony and cartilaginous fish, though ultimately more closely related to and ancestral to the latter.
 Despite being called "spiny sharks", acanthodians predate sharks, though they gave rise to them.
 They evolved in the sea at the beginning of the Silurian period, some 50 million years before the first sharks appeared.
 Eventually competition from bony fish proved too much, and the spiny sharks died out in Permian times about 250 Ma.
 In form they resembled sharks, but their epidermis was covered with tiny rhomboid platelets like the scales of holosteans (gars, bowfins).

 Cartilaginous fish

-Radiation of cartilaginous fish, derived from work by Michael Benton, 2005.
+Radiation of chondrichthyans, derived from work by Michael Benton, 2005.

 Cartilaginous fish, class Chondrichthyes, consisting of sharks, rays and chimaeras, appeared by about 395 million years ago, in the Middle Devonian, evolving from acanthodians.
 The class contains the subclasses Holocephali (chimaeras) and Elasmobranchii (sharks and rays).
 The radiation of elasmobranches in the chart on the right is divided into the following taxa: Cladoselache, Eugeneodontiformes, Symmoriida, Xenacanthiformes, Ctenacanthiformes, Hybodontiformes, Galeomorphi, Squaliformes and Batoidea.